PLEASE SHARE ELECTRONICALLY ♻ DO

 oxide was recently found to be a major scavenger of stratospheric ozone, with

 an impact comparable to that of CFCs.
-Even medicinal aerosols (e.g. asthma inhalers) use hydrofluoroalkanes (HFA) which
+Even medicinal aerosols (e.g. asthma

-deplete the ozone layer.
-While a pump spray is environmentally preferable
+inhalers) use hydrofluoroalkanes (HFA) which deplete the ozone layer.
+While a

-to any propellant-based aerosol, some propellants aren't as bad as others.
+some propellants aren't as bad as others.
+Liquid

-Liquid Hydrofluoroolefin (HFO) propellants are
+Hydrofluoroolefin (HFO) propellants are gaining some

-low global warming potential (GWP), and non-flammability.
+warming potential (GWP), and non-flammability.

 Have old appliances professionally recycled.
-When you recycle your appliance, there’s a lot
+When you recycle your appliance, there’s a lot more to the environmental savings from having

-make new products.
-Your old AC or fridge probably used refrigerants that are
+the steel and plastic reused to make new products.
+Your old AC or fridge

-extremely harmful to our atmosphere if released.
-Chlorofluorocarbons (CFCs) and
+probably used refrigerants that are extremely harmful to our atmosphere if

-Hydrochlorofluorocarbons (HCFCs) compromise our atmosphere’s ozone layer, which
+compromise our atmosphere’s ozone layer, which is a critical element for

-is a critical element for survival of life as we know it.
-They can be captured
+survival of life as we know it.
+They can be captured in a proper recycling

-in a proper recycling process.
+process.
 See https://www.energystar.gov/products/recycle for more information.

 Other energy-saving habits...
 Consumption of energy is the recurring theme here.